itsumura-h/nim-basolato/documents/en/view.md

   </ul>
 ```

 ## Component design
 Basolato view is designed for component oriented design like React and Vue.
 Component is a single chunk of html and css, and just a procedure that return html string.

+If you install [libsass](https://github.com/sass/libsass/), SCSS is going to be avaiable otherwise only CSS is avaiable.

 controller
 ```nim